 The path of integration for $u_2^{(k)}$ is entirely in $\mathcal Q_2$ and specified as follows.
 For $z$ lying below $\Gamma$, the path of integration connects $1$ to $z$ on the second sheet without crossing $\Gamma$, except at $1$.
 For $z$ lying above $\Gamma$, the path of integration emanates downwards from $1$ and moves to the region above $\Gamma$ across the interval $\left(-\infty, -1\right)$.
 The path then remains above $\Gamma$ until meeting $z$.

 Intuitively, one can think of the path of integration for $u_2^{(k)}$ as the mirror image on the other sheet of the path used for $u_1^{(k)}$.
 Also, because the residues of $\Omega_n^{(k)}$ are $\pm 1$, these functions are well-defined analytic functions modulo $2\pi i$.
-We emphasize that $u_{1}^{(k)}$ and $u_2^{(k)}+in\kappa$ depend only on the parity of $n$ but not on the exact value of $n$.

 The main properties of $u_j^{(k)}$ are collected in the next result, where all equalities are understood modulo $2\pi i$.

 \begin{prop} \begin{enumerate}[(a)] \item The functions $u_j^{(k)}$, $j,k = 1,2$, verify the following jumps for $z \in \Gamma$. \begin{enumerate}[(i)] \item For $x \in \left(-\infty, -1\right)\cup\left(1, \infty\right)$,